Location: 107 7th Ave SE

 According to historian Bernice Sapp, the Harris House was moved to a location at 7th Avenue and Adams Street, possibly the hip-roofed apartment building currently (2014) at that location.

 In about 1937, the North Coast Lines built the art moderne building that stands at this location.
 North Coast was one of the many subsidiaries of Puget Sound Power and Light, begun in 1922 to provide electrically-powered transportation up and down the coast, but soon branching out into motorized transportation.
 With the completion of Highway 99, which ran down Capitol Way and turned onto Fourth Avenue, this corner was a key surface transportation hub for the city and its surrounding areas.
-Today it is the home of Greyhound Bus Lines and has retained most of its original art moderne features.
+It is also the former home of Greyhound Bus Lines , now vacant, and has retained most of its original art moderne features.
 In the 2000s, the Art Deco Society of Olympia, in collaboration with the Olympia Downtown Association, acquired funds to repaint the building, along with its iconic motto: “See America By Bus the Modern Travel Way.”
 However, the building is currently in decline.
 It is in the National Downtown Historic District but not individually registered.

 For more information on the Harris family, see the Residents section of this website